Gaff/my_esphome/docs/HeatingController.md

 ### Installation

 I have an [Emmeti EWC-2 Wiring Centre](https://emmeti.co.uk/products/zone-controls/wiring-centres/).
-Although this was already installed it has some spare terminals intended for powering an external timeswitch which are perfect for powering this project:
+Although this was already installed it has some spare terminals intended for powering an external timeswitch which are perfect for powering this project (highlighted in the diagram here):

 ![EWC2 diagram with external inputs highlighted](EWC2_component_view.png)